rustfs/docs.rustfs.com/docs/en/developer/sdk/go.md

 # Golang SDK

-Since RustFS is a fully S3-compatible object storage system, you can build a Golang SDK suitable for RustFS by wrapping the S3 TypeScript SDK.
+Since RustFS is a fully S3-compatible object storage system, you can build a Golang SDK suitable for RustFS by wrapping the S3 Golang SDK.
 Through the SDK, you can operate on RustFS, including creating and deleting buckets/objects, uploading and downloading files, etc.

 ## Prerequisites